ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 Support for Asynchronous Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For some applications, it is desirable to run a controller at a lower frequency than the controller manager's update rate.
-For instance, if the ``update_rate`` for the controller manager is 100Hz, the sum of the execution times of all controllers' ``update()`` calls must be below 10ms.
-If one controller requires 15ms, it cannot be executed synchronously without affecting the overall ros_control update rate.
+For instance, if the ``update_rate`` for the controller manager is 100Hz, the sum of the execution times of all controllers' ``update`` calls and hardware components ``read`` and ``write`` calls must be below 10ms.
+If one controller requires 15ms of execution time, it cannot be executed synchronously without affecting the overall ros_control update rate.
 Running a controller asynchronously can be beneficial in this scenario.

 The async update support is transparent to each controller implementation.
-A controller can be enabled for asynchronous updates by setting the ``is_async`` parameter to ``true`` and specifying an ``update_rate`` that is lower than the controller manager's rate.
+A controller can be enabled for asynchronous updates by setting the ``is_async`` parameter to ``true``.
 The controller manager will load the controller accordingly.
 The description of these parameters can be found in the :ref:`ros2_control_parameters` section.
 For example:

 .. code-block:: yaml